 - In 2011, 226 children were killed in drunk driving crashes.
-Of those, 122 (54%) were riding with the drunk driver.
+Of those children who lost their lives, 122 (54%) were riding with the drunk driver.

-- Of these, the drivers had a blood alcohol content of over 0.08%, the legal limit.
+- Of the 3,016 traffic fatalities that occurred in Texas in 2011, 1,397 (46%) were alcohol-related, meaning the drivers had a blood alcohol content of over 0.08%, the legal limit.

 Helping Drunk Driving Accident Victims Fight for Fair Compensation